MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Update-MgBetaSecurityTiIndicator.md

   - `[EmailSubject <String>]`:
   - `[EmailXMailer <String>]`:
   - `[ExpirationDateTime <DateTime?>]`: DateTime string indicating when the Indicator expires.
 All indicators must have an expiration date to avoid stale indicators persisting in the system.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Required.
-  - `[ExternalId <String>]`: An identification number that ties the indicator back to the indicator provider’s system (for example, a foreign key).
+  - `[ExternalId <String>]`: An identification number that ties the indicator back to the indicator provider's system (for example, a foreign key).
   - `[FileCompileDateTime <DateTime?>]`:
   - `[FileCreatedDateTime <DateTime?>]`:
   - `[FileHashType <String>]`: fileHashType